 The City shall conduct its purchasing and procurement activities efficiently and effectively and in compliance with all applicable state laws and City ordinances.
 The City shall strive to maximize discounts and capitalize on savings through the use of competitive bidding or, when competitive bidding is not required, shall seek to obtain the most favorable terms and pricing.
+Relative to any procurement subject to Federal funding, it is imperative that all Federal guidelines be adhered to.
+Any such guidelines shall override the City's purchasing policies and procedures to ensure the City shall receive maximum Federal funding.

 The City Charter allows the City Council to confer upon the City Manager the general authority to contract for expenditures without further approval of City Council for all budgeted items not exceeding \$50,000.
 To more efficiently and effectively operate the City's purchasing operations, the City Council has conferred upon the City Manager the authority to contract for expenditures of budgeted items not to exceed \$50,000.00 without further City Council approval.